Cristóbal del Río

-Cristóbal del Río (born 11 March 1988) is a Chilean handball player for San Francisco CalHeat and a former Chilean national team athlete.
+Cristóbal Felipe del Río Rojas (born 11 March 1988) is a Chilean handball player and a former Chilean national team athlete.

-He is the founder and head coach in a Miami fitness company Move It Training, in which he helps his clients reach their fitness goals.
+He is the founder and head coach in a Florida fitness company Move It Training, in which he helps his clients reach their fitness goals.
 He has been in the fitness industry for more than 15 years and helped more than a 1000 clients between Chile, Boston, Miami, and Naples.